k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>tdm_lu_type_rel_tar_eid</td>
 <td>TDM relationship table for target IDs.
 This table maps the target parent entity ID to its target children entity IDs per target environment.
-This table is populated by a aync of the parent LU.
-The table is used to build the entities list of the children LUs for Delete Only tasks when the TDM task deletes parent entites and their related data from a target environment.</td>
+This table is populated by a sync of the parent LU.
+The table is used to build the entities list of the children LUs for Delete Only tasks when the TDM task deletes parent entities and their related data from a target environment.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>[LU_NAME]_params</td>
 <td>Parameters table.
-Contains the list of all entities, migrated into Fabric per LU.
+Contains the list of all entities migrated into Fabric per LU.
 Each combination of an entity and source environment has a specific record which holds the entity ID (IID), source environment name and the list of parameters defined for the LU.
-For example, Customert Type.
+For example, Customer Type.
 This table is created by a Fabric sync on each LU and is used to support random selection and select by parameters task selection methods.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>tdm_be_post_exe_process</td>
-<td>List of post execution processes attached to each Business Entity.
-A post execution process is executed at the end of the task execution process.
+<td>List of post-execution processes attached to each Business Entity.
+A post-execution process is executed at the end of the task execution process.
 For example, sending a mail to a user.</td>
 <td>Business Entity</td>
 </tr>
 <tr>